influxdata/docs-v2/content/influxdb/clustered/get-started/query.md

         3. Defines a string variable for the SQL query.

         4. Calls the `influx.Client.query()` method to send the query request with the database name and SQL string.
 The `query()` method returns an `iterator` for data in the response stream.
-        5. Iterates over rows, formats the timestamp as an[RFC3339 timestamp](/influxdb/clustered/reference/glossary/#rfc3339-timestamp), and prints the data in table format to stdout.
+        5. Iterates over rows, formats the timestamp as an [RFC3339 timestamp](/influxdb/clustered/reference/glossary/#rfc3339-timestamp), and prints the data in table format to stdout.

 3. In your editor, open the `main.go` file you created in the [Write data section](/influxdb/clustered/get-started/write/?t=Go#write-line-protocol-to-influxdb) and insert code to call the `Query()` function--for example: